TrustLayer raises $6M seed to become the ‘Carta for insurance’ – TechCrunch

 Meanwhile, Ellen Willadsen, chief innovation officer at Holmes Murphy and executive sponsor of BrokerTech Ventures, noted that TrustLayer’s expanded digital proof of coverage software “is seeing high adoption” among member agencies.

-TrustLayer will use its new capital to (naturally) some hiring of sales, marketing and engineering staff.
+TrustLayer will use its new capital for (naturally) some hiring of sales, marketing and engineering staff.
 It also plans to team up with The Institutes RiskStream Collaborative (considered to be one of the largest blockchain insurance consortiums in the U.S.) and insurance carriers to build out its digital proof of insurance offering.

 Per a recent TechCrunch data analysis and some external data work on the insurtech venture capital market, it appears that private insurtech investment is matching the attention public investors are also giving the sector.